 A little publicized fact about the Oklahoma City Bombing case was that most of the government discovery documents were databased and analyzed in our Houston office, after being trucked in from Oklahoma under guard in the middle of the night.
 The McVeigh case allowed me to combine many of the new practices and methods I had spent the last decade developing.

 We assembled a team of recent law school graduates and trained them to conduct our own methods of collaborative document analysis and databasing.
 Four months before trial, we transferred our operations to Denver, training a thirty-plus member litigation support and trial team in the use of networked digital litigation support resources with remote computer access to our litigation support capabilities for our investigative team.

 As trial began, we moved the hub of our case and evidence management to the courtroom, having a portable server onsite with full Internet access, email, file transfer, and messaging capabilities both in the courtroom and back to our Denver offices.
 We were also able to direct staff in ongoing legal, investigative, and administrative tasks while court was in session.
 We were prepared to offer all defense exhibits digitally and produce video exhibits for the sentencing phase of the trial.
 We managed the staging of defense witnesses and prepared daily digital folios of relevant discovery and investigative dossiers to each defense counsel's courtroom computer for every prosecution and defense witness.
-While much of these efforts might seem state of the art in a technologically sophisticated trial in 2015, they were unheard of eighteen years ago.
+While much of these efforts might seem state of the art in a technologically sophisticated trial in 2018, they were unheard of twenty one years ago.

 2002 - U. S. v.
 Dub Giles